raygun101/MarkupKit/README.md

 Note that, although this example uses an instance of `UITableViewCell` as a section header, header views are not limited to table view cells.
 Any `UIView` subclass can be used as a section header view.

-The `sectionFooterView` processing instruction can be used to set a footer view for the current section.
+The `sectionFooterView` processing instruction assigns a footer view to the current section.
+It corresponds to a call to the `setView:forFooterInSection:` method of `LMTableView`.
 The view element immediately following the PI is used as the footer view for the section:

     <LMTableView style="groupedTableView">
         <?sectionHeaderView?>